laminas-api-tools/api-tools-provider/README.md

 ------------

-This repository consists of interfaces used by Apigility that can be composed into standalone modules and libraries so that consumers may choose to opt in to Apigility functionality.
+This repository consists of interfaces used by Apigility that can be composed into standalone modules and libraries so that consumers may choose to opt-in to Apigility functionality.

 ### General Usage

-To mark a module as being an Apigility enabled module, add this interface to your Module, like:
+To mark a module as being an Apigility-enabled module, add the following interface to your Module:

 ```php
 use ZF\Apigility\Provider\ApigilityProviderInterface;

 class MyModule implements ApigilityProviderInterface
 {
 }
 ```